Yellow Fever Outbreaks

 United States Yellow Fever Outbreaks

 In the United States, the Butte County Mosquito and Vector Control District in California detected the Aedes aegypti (yellow fever) mosquito in 2023.
-For the fourth consecutive year, Aedes aegypti mosquitoes were found in Butte County.
+Aedes aegypti mosquitoes were found for the fourth consecutive year in Butte County.
 The American Society for Microbiology provides a history of the emergence of yellow fever outbreaks in the United States.

 Yellow Fever Vaccine Availability 2025

-Various yellow fever vaccines are authorized and commercially available in the U.S. as of April 2025.
+Various yellow fever vaccines are authorized and commercially available in the U.S. as of 2025.